Raasay: Geology and geography

 About 14 mi north to south and 3 mi east to west (at its widest), Raasay's terrain is varied.
 The highest point, at 443 m, is Dùn Caan – an unusual, flat-topped peak.
 The island of Rona lies just off the north coast and the tidal islets of Eilean Fladday and Eilean Tigh are to the northwest.
 Other smaller surrounding islands are Eilean Aird nan Gobhar, Eilean an Inbhire, Holoman Island, Manish Island, Fraoch Eilean, Glas Eilean, Griana-sgeir and Eilean an Fhraoich.
 The main village of Inverarish is near the southwest coast and contiguous with both Clachan at the west end where the main pier is situated and Suishnish to the east.
 Oskaig is a small settlement further up the west coast.

 Geologically interesting, the island is visited by many students engaged in mapping projects.
 The south is mainly Torridonian sandstone and shale; the north is grey-banded Archaean Lewisian gneiss and granulite.
 There are also smaller outcrops of Jurassic shales and sandstones occasionally interspersed with limestone.
-The related ironstone beds contain low grade oolitic siderite and chamosite ores which were worked commercially in the early 20th century.
+The related ironstone beds, which are of Toarcian age, contain low grade oolitic siderite and chamosite ores and were worked commercially in the early 20th century.
 Remaining reserves are estimated at 10 million tonnes.
 The seas to the east and west are very deep, large troughs having been created by the Skye icecap in the Pleistocene.